esiddiqui/goidc-proxy/Readme.md

 It sits between the http client or a user agent (e.g a browser) & the up-stream (e.g webapp frontends, microservices etc) and ensures all requests to protected resources are authorized; that is, they have an active `goidc-proxy` session which in turn holds valid OAuth/OIDC credentials (an OAuth access_token, an OIDC id_token etc.).
 After that the requests are proxied to the configured upstreams.

 Presently only one authorization server can be configured per `goidc-proxy` runtime.
+However, multiple backends can be proxied to; thus essentially enabling a Single-SignOn (SSO) solution.

+## Session Management

-However, multiple backends can be proxied to; thus essentially enabling a Single-SignOn (SSO) solution. `goidc-proxy` also implements basic http session handling & relies on it for identifying request authetnication status. for As a benefit of that, the upstream web application does not need to worry about session handling at all.
+`goidc-proxy` also implements basic http session handling & relies on it for proxying requests appropriately.
+The `authentication` status of a request is determined using the session as well.
+The upstream application does not need to worry about performing session handling of it's own if it can work off the basic session information managed & exposed by the `goidc-proxy`.

+ ## User Info endpoint

-A `/<oidc_mount_pt>/userinfo` endpoint is also exposed by the proxy for the client or the upstream services to fetch authorization information.
-This requires the authorization server being used also exposes an OpenID `/userinfo` endpoint, and corresponding `scopes` were requested during OIDC auth flow for it to return the required information.
-Using that access_token for each session, the `goidc_proxy` can call the `/userinfo` endpoint & return the response so it can be consumed by the client or the upstream.
+A `/<oidc_mount_pt>/userinfo` endpoint is also set up by the `goidc-proxy`, which can be consumed by the user-agent or the upstream service to fetch identity information.
+This endpoint only works when the authorization server configured also exposes an OpenID `/userinfo` endpoint; as well as the corresponding `scopes` being requested during authorization for it to return the required information.

-## Supported OAuth Grants:
+## Supported OAuth Grants

+### 1. Authorization Code Grant

-Currently, only the authorization-code grant flow is supported.
-Once the flow is successful, OIDC credentials are stored in a session which is tracked using a cookie.
+Presently only the **Authorization Code Grant** is supported.
+Once the authorization code flow is successful, the OAuth2.0 & OpenID Connect credentials are stored in the session which is tracked using a cookie.
 The validity of the cookie is synced with the expiry set on the OIDC access_token; After expiry the session is cleared & any new requests are passed through the authorization flow with the authorization server.

-In addition some basic request rewriting can be done using the `stripPrefix` setting for each route.
-For more details on these settings check the Proxy configuration section below.
-The `goidc-proxy` can also proxy requests to multiple upstream targets based on rules defined in the configuraiton.

-The configuration for the oidc authorization server, session & proxy server itself are pretty straightfoward & self-explanatory.
-See Proxy Configuration section for more details.

 The diagram below shows the flow of http traffic (request/response) via the `goidc-proxy` to upstream servers & back.
 At present, the `goidc-proxy` does not terminate TLS, so as a best-practice it must never to be exposed to the clients on internet directly.
 There must a load-balancer configured that sits between the client & proxy to terminate TLS & simply forward all incoming requests.